Best Practices to Have a Safe 4th of July Weekend at Your Campground

 We were hoping by now things would have settled back down to normal, but they haven’t.
-With the recent spike in COVID-19 cases, it looks like the pandemic isn’t going away any time soon.
+With the recent spike in COVID-19 cases, we have developed these best practices to have a safe 4th of July weekend at your campground, and it looks like the pandemic isn’t going away any time soon.
 Sadly that means if you’re lucky enough to even be open this fourth of July weekend, preparation to keep your campground safe for your guests and employees is of the utmost importance, which can seem very overwhelming.

 Luckily, we’ve got you covered!
 Below we’ve put together a quick list of tips for you to follow to make sure your campground is safe and ready to go for this upcoming Fourth of July weekend.